sassoftware/restaf/doc.md

 ##Adding Services

 After the initialization steps restAF still does not know what information to manage.
-Now populate restAF by registering the services you want to use in your application by using the addServices method of the store object we got earlier.
+Now populate restAF by registering the services you want to use in your application.

 ### addServices

 addServices method adds a folder for the each service.
 It additionally calls the root end point for that service and populates the folder with the links returned from that call.
 The addServices method returns a restAF object( rafObject) which we will discuss next.

 **All service names are case-sensitive**